Theenathayalan-R/Resource-Monitor-App/README.md

 - If Metrics API is unavailable, the app will display zero usage values and a warning banner.
 - On SQLite locking errors, ensure a single writer and that the app runs with default WAL mode.

+## 🧩 Developer Guide

+See docs/DEVELOPER_GUIDE.md for:
+- Architecture overview and module responsibilities
+- Local setup and secrets
+- Demo Mode usage and seeding
+- Coding style and adding new views
+- Testing commands
+- Release checklist